 - The season with the highest precipitation in the Eastern Black Sea region is Autumn.
 Annual precipitation amounts can vary between 2000 and 2500 mm.

-- In the Central Black Sea region, the season with the highest precipitation is winter, while the least precipitation falls in summer.
+- In the Central Black Sea region, the season with the highest precipitation in winter, while the least precipitation falls in summer.
 The annual precipitation average can vary between 1000 and 1200 mm.

 - In the Western Black Sea region, the season with the highest precipitation is Autumn.
 The least precipitation falls in the Spring season.
 The average precipitation can vary between 1000 and 1500 mm on average annually.

-What are the House Prices in Black Sea?
+What are the House Prices in the Black Sea?

 While it is stated that a brand-new house in Trabzon starts from at least 100 thousand dollars and reaches millions, the reason why foreign citizens have recently shown interest in this region is both the clean air and the more attractive prices compared to other regions.
 If you want to buy a house in this region, you can make an agreement with a real estate agent and make a house tour and get a quotation.